Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “Thank you for taking me with you today.
 I think I was a bit annoying?”

-“Yes, you were, but I know it must have been quite an experience for you, so I do understand.”
-“I learnt a lot and it was wonderful being able to share your day in that way.
-I do have two further requests.”
+“Yes, you were, but I know it must have been quite an experience for you, so I do understand.
+And thank you for entertaining Duncan.”

 “Ok, what do you want?”

-“First, I want you to help me with one of my experiments, I need someone to kick a ball into the sea this evening at low tide.
+“First, I want you to help me with one of my experiments.
+I need someone to kick a ball into the sea this evening at low tide.
 Then I need to collect the result at dawn tomorrow.
 The second is that I would like to stay here with you overnight, so I can experience dreaming.”

 “Yes, thank you, I understand about the dreams, they are rather mysterious though.”